-Intriguingly, V0a1 and V0a2, two isoforms of the V0a subunit, appear to localize to WPBs at different maturation stages.
-V0a1 colocalizes with the maturation marker Rab27a on mature WPBs, while V0a2 is predominantly found in nascent WPBs in the perinuclear region [62] (Figure 4B).
-The presence of these isoforms, and thus two (or more) v-ATPase complexes with different functions is confirmed by the distinct effects of depleting either of them.
-V0a1, primarily found on mature WPBs, appears to be crucial for separating WPB buds from the TGN.
+mature WPBs, appears to be crucial for separating WPB buds from the TGN.
 Whether this is a direct function of V0a1 or mediated by the recruitment of other proteins is still unclear.
-On the contrary, depletion of the V0a2 subunit results WPB that are able to separate from the TGN but appear to have an altered tubule organization [62].
+On the contrary, depletion of the VOa2 subunit results in WPB that are able to separate from the TGN but appear to have an altered tubule organization [62].
 Their presence at different stages could indicate a regulatory mechanism where the transition from nascent to mature WPBs involves a switch in v-ATPase isoform composition, possibly influenced by signals from the cellular environment or specific cues within the TGN.
-Overall, it seems like V0a2 is a resident TGN subunit and then V0a1 is recruited for membrane fission.
+Overall, it seems like V0a2 is a resident TGN subunit, and then V0a1 is recruited for membrane fission.
 Importantly, the depletion of these subunits not only affects WPBs but also leads to the neutralization of the luminal pH in the Golgi.
 This perturbation in Golgi pH balance could potentially have additional downstream effects, such as aberrant glycosylation of secretory proteins.
-Interestingly, in some patients with V0a2 mutations bleeding diathesis and wound healing defects have been reported, as well as a low VWF activity to antigen ratio [74,75].
+Interestingly, in some patients with VOa2 mutations, bleeding diathesis and wound healing defects have been reported, as well as a low VWF activity to antigen ratio [74,75].

 How might v-ATPase subunits be trafficked to mature WPBs?
-Rab27a depletion does not disrupt WPB acidification, suggesting that v-HSP6, a component of the BLOC-2 complex responsible for cargo trafficking from endosomes to LROs may be involved in V0d1 delivery to WPBs influencing their acidification and size [63,64].
+Rab27a depletion does not disrupt WPB acidification, suggesting that HPS6, a component of the BLOC-2 complex responsible for cargo trafficking from endosomes to lysosome-related organelles, may be involved in VOd1 delivery to WPBs, influencing their acidification and size [63,64].
 More work is needed to establish the specific routes by which different v-ATPase subunits are delivered to WPBs.
-Many questions remain to addressed: Do v-ATPases play a role in initiating acidification, or is their sole purpose to maintain the acidic luminal environment within mature WPBs?
+Many questions remain to be addressed: Do v-ATPases play a role in initiating acidification, or is their sole purpose to maintain the acidic luminal environment within mature WPBs?
 What is the mechanism and timing of complex assembly?
 Are there distinct subsets of organelles with varying v-ATPase compositions, and if so, how does this diversity affect WPB integrity and exocytosis?